-We’ve covered the real estate market a lot here on ValueChampion.
+We’ve continuously covered the real estate market here on ValueChampion.
 As we’ve shown, real estate prices on the island of Singapore can be sky high.
 If you are looking to remodel a home, what are the costs you can expect?
 Will the cost of a remodel also be sky high?
 For most consumers, there are two reasons they consider a home remodel in the first place:

 - They own a home and are looking to improve the quality and value.